Follow the correct style to cite delegated legislation made under the authority of an Act. This will help people find the source material.

 Always capitalise ‘Regulations’ or ‘Regulation’ when you write the title of regulations and refer to particular regulations.

 Cite the title exactly without altering the spelling.
 The year forms part of the title.
 There is no comma between title and year.

-Ombudsman Regulations 2017is an instrument made under the Ombudsman Act 1976.
+- The Ombudsman Regulations 2017 is an instrument made under the Ombudsman Act 1976.
 These Regulations …

 The basic unit of regulations is a regulation (reg)

 Regulations are compilations made up of individual regulations.
 Each regulation might be divided into subregulations.